NuttaneeKnight/ServiceNow/changeManagement.md

 # How to configure standard change
 - Go to Change > Administration > Standard Change Properties
 - Navifate to Standard Change Properties
+- Catalog - Select the catalog that you want to prvide
+- What is catalog - service catalog templates
+- Category > Standard changes